 Evidence summarized in systematic reviews requires tools to facilitate implementation.
 The Evidence-Based Practice Research Program developed two tools to improve the care of children with anxiety and to translate the results of the systematic review.

-A decision aid (for patients and clinicians) and a health system aid (to provide guidance on resources, costs and logistics of the different treatments) are now available.
+A decision aid (for patients and clinicians) and a health system aid (to provide guidance on resources, costs and logistics of the different treatments) were developed.
 These aids have been implemented in mental health clinics at Mayo Clinic and are freely available for nationwide use.